vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

 depending on memory pressure and document access locality.
 As this field is only used during re-ranking, the number of page-ins are limited by the re-ranking depth.

-The *mini_document_embedding* field is the dense vector produced by the sentence encoder model.
+The *mini_document_embedding* field is the dense vector produced by the bi-encoder model.
 HNSW indexing is enabled for efficient fast approximate nearest neighbor search.

 The hnsw settings controls vector accuracy versus speed, see more on [hnsw indexing in Vespa](https://docs.vespa.ai/en/approximate-nn-hnsw.html).